Small investments: A closer look at micro money

 Another small piece of currency that circulated in the ancient world is an obol from Athens, ancient Greece, dating to the 5th century BCE.
 This obol features the head of the goddess Athena on the obverse and the Athenian owl on the reverse.
 Most obols were worth 1/6 of a drachma and usually weighed around 0.70 grams.
 In ancient Greece it was common to bury deceased family members with an obol in their mouth so that they could pay Charon (the ferryman of Hades) for passage across the River Styx and into Hades.
 According to myth, souls unable to pay the fee were fated to wander the banks of the river for 100 years.

 Pint-size currency was popular in the ancient world, but more recent examples can also be found.
 During the 1750s in Regensburg, a city in southeast Germany, a small coin was produced worth 1/32 of a ducat.
-These coins measure 0.5 millimeters and weigh roughly 0.10 grams.
+These coins measure 0.5 centimeters and weigh roughly 0.10 grams.
 Often these coins were issued in a small container that held 32 separate pieces, equaling one ducat.
 During the time of this coin’s circulation, mints were producing varied denominations and even produced large coinage worth as much as 100 ducats.

 During the California gold rush, a shortage of small change and coinage prompted jewelers, bankers, and other commercial entities to begin privately minting gold coinage in 1852.
 This diverse group of "minters" allowed for more varied engravings and experimentation with smaller denominations.
 Many of these coins were denominated in 25 cents, 50 cents, and 1 dollar and are often octagonal or round in shape.
 The fractional gold piece featured below is worth ¼ dollar (25 cents) and weighs 0.23 grams.